YangletLiu/Tensor_Layer_Neural_Networks/ImageNet-1K & ImageNet-21K/README.md

 ImageNet-21K has 14,197,122 images for 21,841 classes.

-The size of images in this dataset is different.
-We resize this original images to 336 x 336 x 3.
-For spectral method, we split the dataset into 36 sub-datasets after resize, that input size for spectral networks is 56 x 56 x 3.

 Epoch: 100;

-Batch size: 256
+Batch size: 512

 Optimizer: SGD with momentum as 0.9, and weight-decay as 1e-4;

 Initial lr: 0.01;

 lr-scheduler: cosineannealingLR with T_max as 10, and lr_min as 1e-4;

+The size of images in this dataset is different.
+We resize this original images to 336 x 336 x 3.
+For spectral method, we split the dataset into 36 sub-datasets after resize, that input size for spectral networks is 56 x 56 x 3.

 | Network     | Top-1 Acc. | Top-5 Acc.| Model size | Training time |
 | ----------- |  -------------| --- | --- | --- |